arod147/Asp.netAuthExample/README.md

     <li>Basic C# and OOP (Object-oriented programming) theory</li>
     <a href="https://www.w3schools.com/cs/cs_oop.php">Basic grasp of C# and oop.<a/>
     <br />
-    <sub>You can also just search youtube for tons of great explinations.</sub>
+    <sub>You can also just search YouTube for tons of great explanations.</sub>
     <li>How session cookies work</li>
     <a href="https://docs.microsoft.com/en-us/aspnet/core/fundamentals/app-state?view=aspnetcore-6.0">Session and state management in ASP.NET</a>
   </ul>
-  <p>If you dont meet the above requirments no worries I have provided some links to help you get started.
+  <p>If you don't meet the above requirments no worries, I have provided some links to help you get started.
 I know it might seem like a lot but trust me when I say these are very basic topics.
 Researching is a big part of programming and getting used to that and learning how to do this is a key skill to have. :) </p>
   <hr />
   <h1>Steps</h1>
   <h3>Step 1</h3>
-  <p>Clone this repository into you Visual Sudio IDE</p>
+  <p>Clone this repository into you Visual Studio IDE</p>
   <hr />
   <h3>Step 2</h3>
   <p>Make sure you have all these NuGet packages installed.</p>